openmpf/openmpf.github.io/docs/docs/CPP-Batch-Component-API.md

 The deleter macro creates the factory function that the Component Executable will use to delete that instance of the detection component.

-These macros must be used outside of a class declaration, preferably at the bottom or top of a component header file.
+These macros must be used outside of a class declaration, preferably at the bottom or top of a component source (.cpp) file.

 **Example:**